-6. Instructor Program: Only applicants applying to the instructor program must provide a copy of a valid and current Alabama cosmetology license.
+- 6. Social Security Card: Applicants must provide a copy of their Social Security card. - 7.
+Instructor Program: Only applicants applying to the instructor program must provide a copy of a valid and current Alabama cosmetology license.

 Paul Mitchell The School Huntsville does not recruit students who are already enrolled in a similar program at another institution.